huggingface/transformers/docs/source/en/tasks/object_detection.md

 </table><p>

 If you have set `push_to_hub` to `True` in the `training_args`, the training checkpoints are pushed to the Hugging Face Hub.
-Upon training completion, push the final model to the Hub as well by calling the [push_to_hub()](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.Trainer.push_to_hub) method.
+Upon training completion, push the final model to the Hub as well by calling the [`~transformers.Trainer.push_to_hub`] method.

 ```py
 >>> trainer.push_to_hub()